top of page

 Fundraising & Community Awareness

 Fundraising volunteers work as part of planning committees for our annual events and/or contribute on the day of events.
-Community awareness volunteers attend community hosted events, thanking our supporters and providing information about the Hospice and our programs.
+Community awareness volunteers attend community-hosted events, thanking our supporters and providing information about the Hospice and our programs.

 Administrative Support Volunteers

-Administrative volunteers work with our administrative team or Board of Directors.
+Administrative volunteers work with our administrative team or the Board of Directors.
 Assistance with processing donations, filing, computer work, making telephone calls, as well as working on projects.

 Board of Directors